Review: The Amazon Halo fitness band gets a little too close for comfort

 The biggest reservation that I have about the Halo is just, well, how do I say this... it gives me the heebie-jeebies a bit.
 Paying for a device and a service that is literally judging how I act and look would take some getting used to, to put it mildly.
 I can see the potential benefits and use cases, and I admire companies like Amazon and Fitbit for exploring holistic health strategies, but these are still hurdles that I and others will need to get over if a device like this is to succeed.

-Amazon Halo The competition
+Amazon Halo: The competition

-There are so many fitness bands and exercise wearables to which I could compare the Amazon Halo, but there are two specific devices that come to mind if you're considering this device.
+There are so many fitness bands and exercise wearables to which I could compare the Amazon Halo, but there are a few specific devices that come to mind if you're considering this device.

+First, the new Amazon Halo View is worth considering.
+It was released in December 2021 and offers some solid improvements with a cheaper price tag.
+Other than being the company's newest wearable, it also has a much more appealing design with a new AMOLED display.
+You can receive notifications, launch workouts, and view basic health/fitness details on the tracker.
+Most people will be relieved to learn that Amazon did not add a built-in microphone to this device.
+If you want to use the tone analysis feature, the recordings will take place on your smartphone app rather than the tracker.
+It also relies on the Halo membership and offers many of the perks from the original Halo band, including body composition, movement health, and tone analysis.

-The first is the Whoop strap and membership experience.
+Another option is the Whoop 4.0 strap and membership experience.
 At first glance, the Whoop looks almost exactly like the Halo band, and I do not doubt that Amazon drew inspiration for its product and service from this device.
 Whoop has been around for several years and has already received wide acclaim and support from the wellness industry.
-It's even worn and endorsed by professional athletes like Super Bowl MVP Patrick Mahomes and champion PGA golfer Justin Thomas.
-The device can be worn with different straps across your wrist, leg, arm, or body, and is priced based on a $30/month subscription model for the band and accompanying service.
+The device can be worn with different straps across your wrist, leg, arm, or body and is priced based on a monthly subscription model for the band and accompanying service.
+The best deal is for $18 monthly for an 18-month subscription.
+There are also annual and six-month subscription options.

-The Fitbit Sense retails for $330 and has some innovative health features of its own.
-Not only does the smartwatch come with an advanced heart rate monitor, but it packs an FDA-approved SpO2 sensor, an EDA (electrodermal activity) sensor, skin temperature sensor to monitor changes in your skin to look for signs of impending sickness, as well as a built-in ECG monitor.
-The Sense comes with six months of Fitbit Premium, which you can extend for $9.99/month.
+The Fitbit Sense is an advanced health smartwatch that initially retailed for $330, but it often goes on sale.
+Currently, you can snag this wearable for just $200.
+You'll have access to some innovative health features, including an FDA-approved SpO2 sensor, an EDA (electrodermal activity) sensor, a skin temperature sensor to monitor changes in your skin to look for signs of impending sickness, as well as a built-in ECG monitor.
+In addition, the Sense comes with six months of Fitbit Premium, which you can extend for $9.99/month.

+Perhaps a better Fitbit alternative would be the forthcoming Fitbit Charge 5, which offers most of the holistic health features of the larger and more expensive Sense in a smaller and cheaper form factor.
+And like the Sense, the Charge 5 also comes with six months of Fitbit Premium.

-Both of these wearables are more expensive up-front than the Halo, as are their accompanying membership subscriptions.
+Aside from the Halo View, most of these wearables are more expensive up-front than the Halo, as are their accompanying membership subscriptions.
 Plus, the Fitbit Sense is a more full-featured smartwatch, which may or may not appeal to someone considering a more minimalistic band or tracker.

 Should you buy